subins2000/kde-weblate/README.md

   git commit -a -m 'Manual changes for pushing to upstream'
   ```
   Since these changes will now be in KDE upstream, they will reflect on `master` when you sync later.
+* Do this process once in a week. (scripy runs on friday.
+So, better do it before).

 ### Merging trunk & stable